axdot/Track-Your-Budget/README.md

 Christopher Kimball

-## Test Instructions/How to test this Project
+## Test-Instructions

-Try it out yourself!
+  To test, please navigate to the directory and run the Try it out yourself! command.

-## Questions
+## Contact
-Questions?
 Please email me at kimballc3@yahoo.com.
 Do you like this project and want to see what else I'm doing?
 Here is my Github: [axdot](https://github.com/axdot).